indeedeng/imhotep/docs/troubleshooting.md

 If your queries are extremely slow, you must have a lot of data.
 Here are some tips for handling queries on large datasets.

 ####Add Imhotep machines to the cluster
 Recreate the stack to increase the value of `NumImhotepInstances`.
+If you have already uploaded data into your S3 buckets, ensure that you point to the same S3 buckets when you recreate the stack.
+You don't need to upload your data again.

 ####Test on a small time range
 Start small and then ramp up to the required range if performance is sufficient.